dash61/AIM/README.md

 - Fill out the stock symbol, start and end dates, and starting investment.
 - Select the algorithm.
 - Hit the "Run Selected Algorithm" button (or hit RETURN).

+### Dependencies

+- Python 3.5
+- Matplotlib 1.5.1
+- Numpy 1.11.0

+You'll need these 3 packages at a minimum; I forget if matplotlib or numpy install other things that they themselves need, but I'm sure they'll tell you.
+Slightly different variations in versions may work as well.